 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 In July, Chania is generally around the same temperature as Heraklion.
-Temperatures in Chania average around 26°C (80°F), and Heraklion stays around 25°C (78°F).
+Daily temperatures in Chania average around 26°C (80°F), and Heraklion fluctuates around 25°C (78°F).

 The sun comes out a lot this time of the year in Heraklion.
 People are often attracted to the plentiful sunshine in Chania this time of the year.
 In the summer, Chania often gets around the same amount of sunshine as Heraklion.
 Chania gets 380 hours of sunny skies this time of year, while Heraklion receives 366 hours of full sun.